-Care must be provided by or supervised by a registered nurse on an intermittent basis in your home.
+- Care must be provided by or supervised by a registered nurse on an intermittent basis in your home.

+- The Plan does not cover:

 - Megavitamin and nutrition-based therapy.

-- Food, nutritional supplements, protein or caloric boosting supplements (for example, Boost, Ensure, Glucerna, Osmolite, or PediaSure). - Herbal preparations or supplements.
+- Food, nutritional supplements, protein or caloric boosting supplements (for example, Boost, Ensure, Glucerna, Osmolite, or PediaSure).

+- Herbal preparations or supplements.